How to get started with inbound marketing

 Defining the problem

 An inbound marketing project usually starts with some kind of communication challenge that needs to be solved.
-It can be anything from difficulty in reaching a particular target group to an ambition to increase sales in a particular industry or for a particular product.
+This can be anything from difficulty in reaching a particular target group to an ambition to increase sales in a particular industry or for a particular product.
 Define the problem clearly and visualize the goal by describing what you want your activities to lead to.

 Identify your personas